Multiple abrupt phase transitions in urban transport congestion: Introduction

-A considerable advantage of the GT-model comes from its analytical tractability.
-GT-model equations evidence that cities may experience a set of multiple abrupt phase transitions in the spatial localization of congested areas.
-These transitions define a set of congestion regimes, that we also empirically find in many cities worldwide.
-These regimes imply the emergence of congestion in the city center, its periphery or in urban arterial roads, and are related to the way different road types are entangled to form a unique road transportation system.
+With the previous considerations in mind, we develop a family of planar road network models with equivalent structural properties, a dense urban center and a periphery with arboreal structure.
+We start by analyzing the most idealized situation of the model family that we call the Grid-Tree (GT) model.
+This model is able to reproduce previous results in terms of betweenness distribution \cite{Kirkley2018}, and at the same time offers a considerable advantage in terms of analytical tractability.
+The GT-model equations evidence that cities may experience a set of multiple abrupt phase transitions in the spatial localization of congested areas.
+These, in turn, define a set of congestion regimes: emergence of congestion in the city center, in its periphery, or in urban arterial roads.
+We further elaborate on these transitions by conducting analysis on a more general model family, the DT-MST model (from Delaunay Triangulation and Maximum Spanning Tree).
+Surprisingly, abrupt transitions hold for such a general context as well, allowing us to conclude that they follow from the way different road types, located on separated spatial areas, are entangled to form an integrated road transportation system.

+After the effort to characterize the transitions on synthetic networks, we turn our attention to the analysis of real road networks.
+For that empirical analysis, we first present an automatic and unsupervised method to characterize such regimes and transitions on almost a hundred cities.
+Results show that the predicted abrupt transitions exist in real cities and that our model is practically able to predict the exact number of them.

 The manuscript is organized as follows.
-In Sec.~\ref{sec:BeetwDist}, we discuss the importance of the betweenness centrality in urban settings, its characteristics when the network is embedded in Euclidean spaces, and we relate our work with the recent literature.
-In Sec.~\ref{sec:GTmodel}, we develop our GT-model and analyze it in terms of known results related to the betweenness distribution and its spatial behavior.
-Section~\ref{sec:AnBeetwCalc} is devoted to the derivation, and subsequent validation, of the analytical expressions for the betweenness of several crucial nodes of the GT-model.
-In Sec.~\ref{sec:CongDyn} we derive, using the previous analytical calculations, the abrupt transitions which define the congestion regimes.
+In Sec.~\ref{sec:BeetwDist}, we discuss the importance of the betweenness centrality in urban settings, its characteristics when the network is embedded in Euclidean spaces, and we relate our work to recent literature.
+In Sec.~\ref{sec:GTmodel}, we develop our GT-model and analyze it in terms of state-of-the-art results related to the betweenness distribution and its spatial behavior.
+Section~\ref{sec:AnBeetwCalc} is devoted to the derivation, and subsequent validation, of the analytical expressions for the betweenness of several distinguished nodes of the GT-model.
+In Sec.~\ref{sec:CongestionRegimes} we derive, using the previous analytical calculations, the abrupt transitions which define the congestion regimes.
+In Sec.~\ref{sec:RandomPlanarModels}, we introduce the general DT-MST model and discuss how its properties are related to the origin of the transitions.
 The existence of these different congestion regimes is validated with empirical road networks associated to real cities in Sec.~\ref{sec:RealCities}.
-Finally, Sec.~\ref{sec:ConcPers} contains some concluding remarks and perspectives.
+Finally, in Sec.~\ref{sec:Discussion} we discuss on the relevance of the transitions in real cities and the applicability of our results, and Sec.~\ref{sec:Conclusions} contains some concluding remarks.